Merkel's bloc stumbles badly in Germany; horse-trading ahead | Politics

 - Germany

-Germany's centre-left Social Democrats and outgoing Chancellor Angela Merkel's centre-right bloc both laid claim Sunday to lead the country's next government as projections showed the long-time leader's party heading for its worst-ever result in a national election.
+Germany's centre-left Social Democrats and outgoing Chancellor Angela Merkel 's center-right bloc both laid claim Sunday to lead the country's next government, even as projections showed the long-time leader's party heading for its worst-ever result in a national election.

 The outcome appeared to put Europe's biggest economy on course for lengthy haggling to form a new government, while Merkel stays on in a caretaker role until a successor is sworn in.
 A three-party governing coalition, with two opposition parties that have traditionally been in rival ideological camps — the environmentalist Greens and the business-friendly Free Democrats — would provide the likeliest route to power for both leading candidates.